Godless (miniseries): Production

-The series was filmed in New Mexico, primarily on location, although the production was based at Santa Fe Studios.
+It was filmed from September 2016 to February 2017 and was released in November 2017.
+Filming locations include New Mexico, primarily on location, although the production was based at Santa Fe Studios.
 The town of La Belle, with a full 28 buildings, was constructed at the San Cristobal Ranch near Lamy.
 Other locations included Bonanza Creek Ranch in Santa Fe, Santa Clara Pueblo, a location near Abiquiú, Diablo Canyon near Los Alamos, El Rancho de las Golondrinas in Santa Fe, Cherry Meadow near Pecos, Jemez Pueblo, and the Galisteo ranch; the latter, in the Galisteo Basin outside Santa Fe, also known as Cerro Pelon Ranch, was the location for the town of Creede, attacked by the Griffin gang.

 According to one source, the final shot of the series, set on the California coast in a fictionalized version of Atascadero, California, was filmed near Big Sur, California, but inland, not on the coast.
-Filming commenced in September 2016 and continued for five months.